Use Let's Encrypt certificates on Application Gateway for AKS clusters

-This section configures your AKS to use LetsEncrypt.org and automatically obtain a TLS/SSL certificate for your domain.
-The certificate is installed on Application Gateway, which performs SSL/TLS termination for your AKS cluster.
-The setup described here uses the cert-manager Kubernetes add-on, which automates the creation and management of certificates.
+You can configure your Azure Kubernetes Service (AKS) instance to use Let's Encrypt and automatically obtain a TLS/SSL certificate for your domain.
+The certificate is installed on Azure Application Gateway, which performs TLS/SSL termination for your AKS cluster.

-Use the following steps to install cert-manager on your existing AKS cluster.
+Use the following steps to install cert-manager on your existing AKS cluster:

-• installs cert-manager chart (from docs.cert-manager.io)
+• Installs the cert-manager chart (from the cert-manager site)

 #!/bin/bash